lunchboxer/article-keeper/static/articles-md/1107B-kings-and-queens-of-your-castle-noble-relatives-from-long-ago.md

 1. What did family crests show for each noble clan?

-   a) Important values
+   a.
+Important values
-   b) Royal colors
+   b.
+Royal colors
-   c) Special symbols
+   c.
+Special symbols
-   d) Celebrations
+   d.
+Celebrations

 2. According to the article, what is one skill noble girls learned?

-   a) Sword fighting
+   a.
+Sword fighting
-   b) Jousting
+   b.
+Jousting
-   c) Hunting
+   c.
+Hunting
-   d) Sewing
+   d.
+Sewing

 3. Where might you find a dungeon in a castle?

-   a) Near the stables
+   a.
+Near the stables
-   b) Inside a tower
+   b.
+Inside a tower
-   c) By the moat
+   c.
+By the moat
-   d) In the kitchen
+   d.
+In the kitchen

 4. How could jewelry, paintings and elegant clothing give clues about ancestors?

-   a) They showed ancestors were artists.
+   a.
+They showed ancestors were artists.
-   b) They meant your ancestors were royal and high class.
+   b.
+They meant your ancestors were royal and high class.
-   c) They passed through generations.
+   c.
+They passed through generations.
-   d) They showed values.
+   d.
+They showed values.

 5. Why might few people today have proof of royal ancestors?

-   a) Stories were hidden.
+   a.
+Stories were hidden.
-   b) Royalty was rare.
+   b.
+Royalty was rare.
-   c) Records were lost over time.
+   c.
+Records were lost over time.
-   d) Names changed.
+   d.
+Names changed.

 6. What is the main idea of the article?

-   a) Living in castles was dangerous.
+   a.
+Living in castles was dangerous.
-   b) Royalty and nobles had fancy lives.
+   b.
+Royalty and nobles had fancy lives.
-   c) Clues may show if ancestors were noble.
+   c.
+Clues may show if ancestors were noble.
-   d) Ladies learned skills to be proper.
+   d.
+Ladies learned skills to be proper.

 ## Answer Key